cgcollab/demorunner/README.md

 sh script to automate shell controlled demos.

-This script executes a sequence of shell commands saved in a separate file (this file name is provided as an input paramater for the script).
+This script executes a sequence of shell commands saved in a separate file (this file name is provided as an input parameter for the script).

-The goal of the script is to offer a pre-packaged demo experience controlled by the the operartor with control over speed and text colors for better clarity for the final user.
+The goal of the script is to offer a pre-packaged demo experience controlled by the operator with control over speed and text colors for better clarity for the final user.

-The inital version allows for execution of extra commands during the demo and the possibility to start the demo from a specific line number (where feasible).
+The initial version allows for execution of extra commands during the demo and the possibility to start the demo from a specific line number (where feasible).

 Run the script without arguments to show the help.
 (Also copied below)

+# installation

-# prerequisites
+### prerequisites

 Install pv:
 ```
 brew install pv
 ```

+### recommendations

+Copy `demorunner.sh` to a directory that is included in your PATH by default.

 # run sample commands